zeroclutch/killingtime/README.md

 ## How we built it

-Utilizing technologies like *Three.JS*, *MediaPipe*, and *Tensorflow*, we created a fun, interactive game utilizing faster and faster spawns of clocks for you to destroy.
+Utilizing technologies including *Three.JS*, *MediaPipe*, and *Tensorflow*, we created a fun, interactive game utilizing faster and faster spawns of clocks for you to destroy.

-After designing our game in Figma, we utilized MediaPipe and Tensorflow to grab the various positions of nodes in the hand; by relating positions of specific nodes to one another, we can perform a series of calculations to determine whether the user has chosen to shoot and where the user is aiming their finger-gun.
+We used machine vision to identify the markers on the user's hand, and developed our own algorithm to translate that data into a point on a 2D coordinate plane.
+We performed a series of calculations to determine whether the user has chosen to shoot and where the user is aiming their finger-gun.

 In order to convert the direction where your finger points to the in-game 3-D environment, we had to convert the real-life 3-D points of the hand into 2-D points to match the environment; only afterwards, converting them back into 3-D points in the Three.JS scene to determine what clocks you're aiming at.

-In modeling our game, we utilized JSON Objects and a parametric function to model the clocks, their spawn rates, and their individual behaviors; they'll float up and, due to our scene's "gravity", fall down much faster.
+In modeling our game, we used parametric equations to model the clocks in xyz space, developed their spawn rates, and their individual behaviors.
+They'll float up and, due to our scene's "gravity", fall down much faster.
 Incorporating a fun and light user experience inspired us to create and design a cartoon-themed background alongside lo-fi music and fun sound effects.

 ## Challenges we ran into